What is a Christian Science nurse and what do they do?

 Our phone number goes to a cell phone which is active 24/7.
 If the phone is not answered, please leave a message with your name and number and your call will be returned promptly.
 If you need to leave a message it is most likely that the Christian Science nurse is with a patient or temporarily out of cell phone range.
 When you reach the Christian Science nurse, you just need to explain your situation and a visit will be arranged.

-How long does a nurse stay?
+How long does a Christian Science nurse stay?

-The Service is available seven days a week.
+This service is available seven days a week.
 The length of the visit may be flexible when meeting an immediate need, but usually the stay does not exceed two hours.
 If longer service is required and home care remains appropriate, our Christian Science nurse may assist is arranging for a private duty Christian Science nurse.

 What if I need equipment to help me while I’m at home working on healing?

-The Service has available a number of items which we can lend to those relying on Christian Science for healing.
+This service has available a number of items which we can lend to those relying on Christian Science for healing.
 The visiting Christian Science nurse is happy to discuss with you your needs and come to your home to demonstrate the use of various walkers, crutches, commodes, chairs, etc. If you need equipment the Service does not own, the visiting Christian Science nurse can assist you in determining what equipment is appropriate and in finding sources from which to borrow, rent or buy.

 What does the Christian Science Nurse Service of New Hampshire charge for services?